grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 {{% admonition type="note" %}}
 `otelcol.processor.transform` is a wrapper over the upstream OpenTelemetry Collector `transform` processor.
-Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+If necessary, bug reports or feature requests will be redirected to the upstream repository.
 {{% /admonition %}}

-Multiple `otelcol.processor.transform` components can be specified by giving them different labels.
+You can specify multiple `otelcol.processor.transform` components by giving them different labels.

 {{% admonition type="warning" %}}
-`otelcol.processor.transform` allows users to modify all aspects of their telemetry.
-Some specific risks are listed below, but this is not an exhaustive list.
+`otelcol.processor.transform` allows you to modify all aspects of your telemetry.
+Some specific risks are given below, but this is not an exhaustive list.
 It is important to understand your data before using this processor.

 - [Unsound Transformations][]: Transformations between metric data types are not defined in the [metrics data model][].
-These functions have the expectation that you understand the incoming data and know that it can be meaningfully converted to a new metric data type or can meaningfully be used to create new metrics.
+To use these functions, you must understand the incoming data and know that it can be meaningfully converted to a new metric data type or can be used to create new metrics.
-  - Although OTTL allows the `set` function to be used with `metric.data_type`, its implementation in the transform processor is a [no-op][].
+  - Although OTTL allows you to use the `set` function with `metric.data_type`, its implementation in the transform processor is a [no-op][].
-    To modify a data type you must use a function specific to that purpose.
+    To modify a data type, you must use a specific function such as `convert_gauge_to_sum`.
-- [Identity Conflict][]: Transformation of metrics have the potential to affect the identity of a metric, leading to an Identity Crisis.
-Be especially cautious when transforming metric name and when reducing/changing existing attributes.
+- [Identity Conflict][]: Transformation of metrics can potentially affect a metric's identity, leading to an Identity Crisis.
+Be especially cautious when transforming a metric name and when reducing or changing existing attributes.
 Adding new attributes is safe.
 - [Orphaned Telemetry][]: The processor allows you to modify `span_id`, `trace_id`, and `parent_span_id` for traces and `span_id`, and `trace_id` logs.
 Modifying these fields could lead to orphaned spans or logs.